MS MIS Career Checklist

 Update your LinkedIn

-Update your LinkedIn account to show your new employer and job title and keep in contact.
+Update your LinkedIn profile to show your new employer and job title and keep in contact.
 The CRC often reaches out to alumni from the program to help advise current students about companies, industries, markets and hiring processes.

 Those who have extended graduation until September may duplicate some of these efforts again in the summer months.